Cooke County Vehicle Impound Guide

 If You Don't Have a Valid License

-• Have a licensed friend or family member retrieve it: Ask a trusted friend or family member with a valid driver's license to pick up the vehicle.
+- Have a licensed friend or family member retrieve it: Another person with a valid driver's license can retrieve the vehicle for you.

-• A signed authorization letter from you, giving them permission to retrieve the vehicle on your behalf.
-Be sure to include the vehicle's year, make, and model, as well as the VIN.
+- A signed authorization letter from you, granting them permission to retrieve the vehicle on your behalf.
+This letter should include your name, date of birth, the vehicle's make and model, and the Vehicle Identification Number (VIN).

 Costs & Fees in Cooke County